 - Debit card PINs are not sent via the post

-- PINs are retrieved either through the secure mobile banking app or *IVR (Interactive Voice Response) line
+- PINs are retrieved either through the secure mobile app or *IVR (Interactive Voice Response) line

-- The Suits Me mobile banking app is accessed via a 5 digit mPIN or fingerprint technology
+- The Suits Me® mobile app is accessed via a 5 digit mPIN or fingerprint technology

-- Suits Me customers are frequently requested to change their online banking account password for security
+- Suits Me® customers are frequently requested to change their online account password for security

-- Customers can reset their PIN within their Suits Me mobile banking app
+- Customers can reset their PIN within their Suits Me® mobile app

 *IVR (Interactive Voice Response) is a type of technology that is generated by a computer.
 It allows computers to communicate with humans using voice and DTMF tones.